inverse/personal-site/about.md

 Malachi Soord is a Software Engineer based in Berlin.
 He has found his passion in web and mobile application development along with the standards and technologies surrounding these fields.

-He attends technological events and talks when he can and in his spare time enjoys cycling, and exploring his local surroundings.

-## Skills

-He has experience with languages including PHP, Java, Android, C#, ASP.NET, mySQL, MSSQL, CSS3, HTML5, XML, XSD, JavaScript and is an avid fan of frameworks such as Symfony, Foundation, and more recently Silex.

 ## Curriculum Vitae

 You can obtain a copy of his [Curriculum Vitae](/assets/doc/cv-malachi-soord.pdf) by clicking the link.